 - She had the money to measure her value.

 The first important thing is that you must find customers who see the highest level of value in your product or service.
 Remember, we are talking about profit margins here.

 The second important thing is that your customers must be willing to measure the value they see in your product or service with money or a dollar value.

 Third, your customers must have the money to be able to fulfill their measure of value.
 There are many people that see the value in things but don’t have the money to make the sale happen.

-If anyone of these three factors are missing, no sale happens which doesn’t help you much.
+If anyone of these three factors is missing, no sale happens which doesn’t help you much.

 Perception Determines Price

 Perception is everything.
 Remember that the first step in making the sale at a higher price is that the person must first see the value.

 Well, there is no one exact price to determine the value of a product.
 Think about an auction, it shows us that the winner of the bidding obviously sees more value in that particular item more than others bidding (Or is caught up in the adrenaline of being macho).